C0lor4/RNG-s-Project/README.md

 ## How to play
 - Use WASD or arrows to move
+- Find and collect the key first, then reach the chest to open it and win.
 - Press **Start** to play
 - Select a maze size and piece count from the **Difficulty** menu.